blandger/smas/README.md

-# smas
-Simplified Modular Arithmetic Subset
+# Simplified Modular Arithmetic Subset (SMAS)

+## Introduction

+SMAS is a subset of Modular Arithmetic that is suitable for some applications.